 What is a fever?

 In these cases, a fever is the response you want your body to have since it means that it is healthy enough to fight infection.
 For this reason it is not always a good idea to try and bring a fever down too quickly.
-However, a fever that goes above 102 degrees Fahrenheit is a cause for concern, and treatment should be initiated.
+However, a fever that goes above 102°F (38.9° C) should be treated.